Understanding Data Formats in API Communication

 - Sensor readings: temperature, pressure, humidity

-- XML: A more verbose format with tags and attributes to define data structure, like
+.
+JSON has become the dominant format for modern API development due to its simplicity and compatibility with JavaScript. - XML (eXtensible Markup Language): A more verbose format with tags and attributes to define data structure, like

 <name>John Doe</name>